hackclub/muse/README.md

 ## Advanced

-Create your own custom modifier by interpolating in a function.
+Create your own custom modifier by interpolating in a function:

 ```js
 const muse = createMuse();
 muse.play`[ a4 ; e4 ; d5 ; ]  ${x => x.reverse()}``
 ```

-The function will be called with the preceeding notes in a compiled array form: [symbol, beats]
+The function will be called with the preceding notes in a compiled array form: `[symbol, beats]`.

 An array in this form can be returned or passed in directly.